-4 The Australian Payments Council was established in 2014 as a strategic coordination body for the payments industry.
-Its members are senior executives from a range of payments organisations including financial institutions, card schemes, retail acquirers and other payment service providers, as well as AusPayNet and the Bank (in its role as provider of banking services to the government).
-The Bank has responsibility for appointing a number of the Council members.
+The APC was established in 2014 as a strategic coordination body for the payments industry.
+Its members are senior executives from a range of payments organisations including financial institutions, card schemes, retail acquirers and other payment service providers, as well as AusPayNet and the Bank (in its role as provider of banking services to the Government).
+The Bank has responsibility for appointing a number of the APC members.

-the implementation of the new standards and reporting requirements introduced by the new standards.
-Another focus of the Bank's engagement with payments industry participants in 2017/18 was on payments technology and innovation, especially in relation to digital currencies, the use of distributed ledger technology and payments-related fintech activity more broadly.
+focus of the Bank's engagement with payments industry participants has been technology and innovation, especially in relation to the use of distributed-ledger technology in payments and payments-related fintech activity more broadly.

-Bank staff meet regularly with senior staff of the Australian Payments Network (AusPayNet) to discuss industry developments, including discussions around initiatives to reduce card fraud and AusPayNet's work program to support the Australian Payments Council.
+Bank staff meet regularly with senior staff of the Australian Payments Network (AusPayNet) to discuss industry developments, including around initiatives to reduce card fraud and AusPayNet's work program to support the APC.
 These meetings take place consistent with an agreement on liaison arrangements between the two organisations that is published on the Bank's website.
-The staff also meet periodically with counterparts from a range of government agencies, including the Australian Competition and Consumer Commission (ACCC) in relation to the surcharging framework.
-In 2017/18, a number of Bank staff participated in the payments-related workstreams of the Government's Black Economy Taskforce, the final report from which was published in October 2017.
+The staff also regularly meet periodically with counterparts from a range of Government agencies, including the ACCC.
+An MOU between the ACCC and the Bank sets out an agreed basis for policy coordination, information sharing and liaison between the two agencies.
+This MOU was reviewed and updated in December 2018.

-The Bank was closely involved in the development of the NPP and remains very engaged even after its public launch in February.
+The Bank was closely involved in the development of the NPP and remains very engaged even after its public launch in February 2018.
 The Bank built the Fast Settlement Service. which enables the settlement of NPP payments individually in real time.
-In addition, the RBA's Banking Department has been involved in the NPP as a direct participant and currently provides NPP services to its government clients.
-The Head of Payments Settlements Department is a Bank-nominated member of the NPP Australia Ltd (NPPA) Board and during the NPP development phase, the Head of Payments Policy Department also participated as an observer.
-The Bank also participates in the NPPA Board's management committees.
+In addition, the RBA's Banking Department has been involved in the NPP as a direct participant and provides NPP services to its Government clients.
+The Head of Payments Settlements Department is a Bank-nominated member of the NPP Australia Ltd (NPPA) Board and the Bank also participates in the NPPA Board's management committees.
 Since the launch, staff from Payments Policy Department have established a regular liaison meeting with senior staff from NPPA to discuss developments in relation to the NPP, including new payment services that are being developed to utilise the NPP infrastructure and access arrangements for new participants.
-The Bank and NPPA are currently developing a memorandum of understanding (MoU), which will formally define the regular liaison procedures and informationsharing arrangements between the two organisations, consistent with arrangements for the Bank's involvement with the NPP that were approved by the Board in May.
-The finalised MoU will be made available on the Bank's website.
+In April, the Bank and NPPA entered into a MOU which formally sets out the regular liaison procedures and information-sharing arrangements between the two organisations.
+The MOU is consistent with arrangements for the Bank's involvement with the NPP that were approved by the Board in May 2018.

-In the FMI area, the Bank meets at least quarterly with each FMI.
+In the financial market infrastructure (FMI) area, the Bank meets regularly with each FMI it supervises.
 These meetings cover a wide range of topics including developments in financial and operational risk management.
-As the Bank and the Australian Securities and Investments Commission (ASIC) have complementary regulatory responsibilities for the supervision of clearing and settlement (CS) facilities, where relevant, the two agencies coordinate their liaison.
+As the Bank and the Australian Securities and Investments Commission (ASIC) have complementary regulatory responsibilities for the supervision of clearing and settlement (CS) facilities, the two agencies often coordinate their liaison.

-As described in other chapters of this report, the Bank continued to work closely with other agencies of the CFR (and where relevant, the ACCC) on a number of policy issues, including FMI resolution, competition in clearing and settlement of equities as well as review of the regulatory framework for purchased payment facilities.
-The CFR agencies, along with the Australian Transaction Reports and Analysis Centre (AUSTRAC), also participated in a working group considering the implications of distributed ledger technology for the financial system and regulation.
+As described in other chapters of this report, the Bank continued to work closely with other agencies of the CFR (and where relevant, the ACCC) on a number of policy issues, including FMI resolution, competition in clearing and settlement of equities as well as review of the regulatory framework for stored-value facilities.
+The CFR agencies, along with the Australian Transaction Reports and Analysis Centre (AUSTRAC), also participate in a working group considering the implications of distributed ledger technology for the financial system and regulation.

-Staff also attended, in some cases as speakers or panellists, various conferences and seminars on payments and market infrastructure-related issues.
+Staff also attend, in some cases as speakers or panellists, various conferences and seminars on issues related to payments and market infrastructure.